• Skip to primary navigation

 • humanitarian players

 A puff‑chested buffo baritone with a raspy delivery and a fondness for the sound of his own voice, Mayor WC Goodmeter looks every inch the civic authority of Good Measures—at least at a glance.
 This raspy misanthrope bears a remarkable resemblance to W.C.
 Fields of early films.
-He sports a gray three‑piece suit trimmed in smoky purple, complete with top hat, spats, a badge of office, and a light blue flower perched jauntily on his crown.
+He sports a gray three‑piece suit trimmed in smoky purple, complete with top hat, spats, a badge of office, and a light blue flower perched jauntily on his other lapel.
 His movements are brisk, his speech punctuated with asides, and his expressions are as theatrical as his pauses.

 A fast‑talking egoist with a professed disdain for people, pets, children, and most social conventions, WC is nevertheless oddly likable.
 Unlike his more acerbic inspirations, his sharp remarks are carefully softened—punny rather than biting, blustery rather than cruel.
 If he ever sounds truly rough, it’s only in muttered comments the other characters conveniently fail to overhear.
 Despite himself, he often comes across as surprisingly sympathetic.